elenderg/PAL-1000/instruções de compilação.md

 `Put the refer's pointer into a routine.`

-`If the routine is nil, abort with "_Internal error - index the untility routines given some refers"; exit.`
+`If the routine is nil, abort with "Internal error - index the untility routines given some refers"; exit.`

 `Copy the routine's monikettes into some monikettes.`